demisto/content/Packs/Fortimail/Integrations/Fortimail/README.md

 ### fortimail-antivirus-profile-list

 ***
-List AntiVirus profiles. if the FortiMail unit detects a virus, it will take actions as you define in the antivirus action profiles. if an name is given, the command will return the information about the wanted AntiVirus profile.
+List AntiVirus profiles. if the FortiMail unit detects a virus, it will take actions as you define in the antivirus action profiles.
+If a name is given, the command will return the information about the specified AntiVirus profile.
 Mainly used in the configuration of IP policy.

 #### Base Command